 The purchase application index has been highlighted as a particularly important data series as it very broadly captures the demand side of residential real estate for both new and existing home purchases.

-The latest data is showing that the average rate for a 30 year fixed rate mortgage (from FHA and conforming GSE data) decreased 1 basis point to 3.44% since last week while the purchase application volume increased 3% and the refinance application volume declined 15% over the same period.
+The latest data is showing that the average rate for a 30 year fixed rate mortgage (from FHA and conforming GSE data) jumped a notable 16 basis points to 3.91% since last week while the purchase application volume declined 2% and the refinance application volume declined 15% over the same period.